jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 ### 49 Entry on land for minimum impact activity
 (1) Notwithstanding section 8, but subject to sections 50, 51, and 62, any person employed by the Crown and authorised either specially or generally for that purpose, and any person authorised specifically in writing by the Minister for that purpose, may during the daytime enter on any land, with such assistance as he or she thinks fit, and carry out minimum impact activity.
 (2) Subject to sections 8, 50, 51, and 62, a permit holder (and employees, agents, and contractors of a permit holder authorised for that purpose) may enter land to which the permit relates and carry out minimum impact activity.
-(3) Notwithstanding subsections (1) and (2), no person may enter on land under either of those subsections without the written consent of the owner and occupier unless at least 10 working days' notice has been given to every owner and every occupier of the land of—
+(3) Notwithstanding subsections (1) and (2), no person may enter on land under either of those subsections without the written consent of each owner and occupier, and any customary marine title group unless at least 10 working days' notice has been given to each person or group whose consent is required of—
   (a) the date of intended entry; and
   (b) the type and duration of work to be carried out; and (c) a telephone number in New Zealand of the person who intends to enter the land.
-(4) Every person who enters land under this section shall, if required by any owner or occupier to do so, produce a copy of the authorisation or permit which gives the right of entry under this section.
+(4) Every person who enters land under this section shall, if required by any owner or occupier or customary marine title group to do so, produce a copy of the authorisation or permit which gives the right of entry under this section.
 (5) A person who enters land under this section shall not carry out any activity other than a minimum impact activity.

 ### 50 Entry on special classes of land for minimum impact activity
-No person may, without the consent of the owner or occupier of the land, enter land of a class to which any of paragraphs (a) to (g) of section 55(2) relate for the purpose of carrying out a minimum impact activity.
+(1) No person may, without the consent of the owner or occupier of the land, enter land of a class to which any of paragraphs (a) to (g) of section 55(2) relate for the purpose of carrying out a minimum impact activity.
+(2) This section does not apply in the case of entry onto land that is in the common marine and coastal area.

 ### 51 Entry on Maori land for minimum impact activity
 (1) Where a permit holder or, any person authorised under section 49, as the case may be, seeks to enter any Maori land for the purpose of carrying out any minimum impact activity, the permit holder or that person, shall, in addition to complying with section 49 and before any such entry is made—